Is Freelancing the future of all JOBS?

 When we are talking about freelancing we always talk about freelancer.com, a company which have around 8.5 million freelancers and To date, over 4.8 million projects have been outsourced through Freelancer.com.

-Matt Barrie is an award winning entrepreneur, technologist and lecturer.
+Matt Barrie is an award winning entrepreneur, technologist and lecturer who gets the best technology consultation help from Mustard IT.
 He is Chief Executive of Freelancer.com, the world’s largest outsourcing marketplace.
 Matt is serial entrepreneur, previously as founder and CEO of Sensory Networks Inc., a vendor of high performance network security processors.
 Prior to this he founded a telecommunications hardware company.
-Matt has raised over $40M USD in financing from venture capital, strategic investors and through government grants while running or assisting technology companies.
+Matt has raised over $40M USD in financing from venture capital, strategic investors and through government grants while running or assisting technology companies that shop at equifyauctions.com.
+Some people are also able to raise a lot of money a by just investing in cryptocurrency.

 Even with the economy and hiring improving, freelancing is likely to become a much bigger part of the employment landscape in the future, regardless of what workers prefer.
 Employers like having the flexibility to expand and contract their workforce when they want, and the supply of available workers currently exceeds demand in many fields.
 Elance, one of many online freelance hubs that matches freelancers with clients, recently announced that hiring by businesses through its site increased by 60% last year.

 By the way the phenomenon still growing and have a better future if a freelancer grows their network and have satisfied employers.
 I have emphasized on satisfaction of employers as networking is not about knowing people or handing them over your business card, it is about your help and support.
-Networking is not only employers, you should also have fellow freelancers as these are the one who will help you learn new things, will help you when you have overflow of work.
+Networking is not only employers, you should also have fellow freelancers as these are the one who will help you learn new things, will help you when you have overflow of work, it is also important to reward your employees whenever they do a good job, last time I heard of a company which was giving a full covered scooter to the employee of the month, which is an excellent way of rewarding them.
 You should contain those relationships to make yourself a successful Freelancer.